huda-ahmed-elsayed/CoffeeMaker-JUnitTests/README.md

 ## Overview
 CoffeeMaker-JUnit is a Java-based application that simulates a coffee maker machine.
 The project includes a fully functional system under test (SUT) and comprehensive JUnit tests to ensure reliability and correctness.
 The application allows users to manage recipes, inventory, and coffee purchases with proper input validation and exception handling.

-This project was developed as part of a software engineering course and demonstrates object-oriented design, exception handling, and test-driven development.

 ---

 ## Features